-Cases of disease or injury arising from chemical contamination of the environment eg. health effects following an agrichemical spray drift event, or skin effect following an oil spill event such as the MV Rena in 2011, are also required under the Health Act 1956 and can be notified using this form.
+Cases of disease or injury arising from chemical contamination of the environment (eg. health effects following an agrichemical spray drift event, unintentional carbon monoxide poisoning) are also required under the Health Act 1956 and can be notified using this form.